3 Reasons Pushmatic Panels Are Considered Unsafe

 So your electrician told you that you have a Pushmatic panel.

 That probably left you wondering, “Okay… is that good or bad?”
-Here’s the short answer: Pushmatic panels are old, and they’ve built a reputation for being unreliable when it comes to protecting a home from electrical problems.
-All licensed electricians agree that Pushmatic panels are among the five most concerning electrical panels still out there.
+Here’s the short answer: Pushmatic panels are outdated, and they’ve built a reputation for being unreliable when it comes to protecting a home from electrical problems.
+Most licensed electricians consider them one of the more concerning panel types still found in homes today, especially when compared to modern safety standards.

-At Integra Electrical, we’ve seen these panels cause more headaches than most homeowners expect.
-Breakers that won’t reset, power that cuts out without warning, and equipment that doesn’t trip when it should, all of these are common with Pushmatic panels.
-That’s why electricians flag them during an inspection: not to scare anyone, but to make sure homeowners know what they’re dealing with.
+At Integra Electrical, we’ve seen these panels cause more issues than most homeowners expect, especially in older homes throughout Iowa.
+Breakers that won’t reset, power that cuts out without warning, and equipment that doesn’t trip when it should are all common.
+That’s why electricians flag them during an inspection: not to scare anyone, but to help homeowners understand the risks and what they could mean for their safety.

 Pushmatic Breakers Stick and Fail to Trip

 Pushmatic panels use a push-button style breaker instead of the familiar flip switch found in modern panels.
-Over time, those buttons can get stiff and harder to operate because the grease inside these breakers dries out from heating and cooling, which makes them stop working the way they should.
-Think of it like an old sticky door latch, you can push and push, but it just doesn’t budge the way it should.
+Over time, those buttons can become stiff and harder to operate as internal components wear down from repeated heating and cooling.
+What once moved easily can start to feel inconsistent or unresponsive.

-The problem is that a sticky breaker isn’t just frustrating; it can also fail at its main job.
+The problem is that a sticky breaker isn’t just frustrating; it can affect how reliably the breaker performs its main job.
 When a circuit pulls more electricity than it should, the breaker is supposed to shut things down before wires overheat.
-If the breaker jams, the system may keep running under too much strain.
+If the mechanism doesn’t respond properly, the system may continue running under unsafe conditions, increasing the risk of overheating or damage behind the walls.

 Breakers That Falsely Indicate They're Off

 Most people assume that when a breaker is switched off, the power is cut and it’s safe to work on.
 Unfortunately, that’s not always the case with Pushmatic panels.
-These breakers have been known to look like they’re off while still carrying live electricity.
+These breakers have been known to appear off while still carrying live electricity.

 That creates a dangerous false sense of security.
-A homeowner, or even an electrician, might open a circuit thinking it’s dead, only to find out the hard way that power is still flowing.
+A homeowner, or even someone doing basic work around the house, might open a circuit thinking it’s safe, only to find out that power is still present.
+Situations like this increase the risk of electrical shock and make even simple tasks more hazardous than expected.

 Frequently Asked Questions